MuayThaiLegz/module_13/README.md

 We used Scikit-learn

 *We used train_test_split to split our data as needed.
-*We used StandardScaler to Standardize features by removing the mean and scaling to unit variance *We used transform to perform standardization by centering and scaling
+*We used StandardScaler to Standardize features by removing the mean and scaling to unit variance.
+*We used transform to perform standardization by centering and scaling.

 ---
 ```